CloudOn9/cloudon9.github.io/README.md

-## The repo hosting the stuff for my github site!
+## The repo hosting the pages for my github site!
-Still a WIP!
+When time permits, this site may be updated to use HTML or related frameworks